Sunday, December 22, 2024

 Arrowroot powder is a natural thickener that blends well with hot liquids.
 It can be mixed with water to form a slurry and then added to your stew during the cooking process.
 Like other thickeners, arrowroot powder should be added slowly and stirred well to prevent clumping.

-See also Beef Stew Armour
+See also What Herbs Go In Beef Stew

 One of the benefits of using arrowroot powder as a thickener in your beef stew is that it is gluten-free, making it a great option for those with gluten sensitivities or celiac disease.
 Additionally, arrowroot powder has a neutral taste, so it won’t affect the flavor of your stew.